dart-lang/site-www/src/samples/index.md

 Enums are a way of enumerating a predefined set of values or instances.

-Here is an example of a simple `enum` which defines a simple list of predefined planet types:
+Here is an example of a simple `enum` that defines a simple list of predefined planet types:

 <?code-excerpt "misc/lib/samples/spacecraft.dart (simple-enum)"?>